h93xV2/podcast-it/README.md

 2. Clone this project and install dependencies with `npm install`.
 3. Create a R2 bucket with `npx wrangler r2 bucket create podcasts`.
 4. Create a D1 database with `npx wrangler@latest d1 create podcasts`.
-5. Create database schema with `npx wrangler d1 execute podcasts --local --file=./schema.sql`.
-6. Run `wrangler login` to login to your Cloudflare account in wrangler.
+5. Run `wrangler login` to login to your Cloudflare account in wrangler.
-7. Run `wrangler deploy` to publish the API to Cloudflare Workers.
+6. Run `wrangler deploy` to publish the API to Cloudflare Workers.

 ## Project structure